 With so many talks sandwiched between the opening and closing remarks, there was something to

-With so many great speakers, a vast range of topics fit into the 4 days.
+With so many great speakers, many topics fit into the four days.
 Topics ranged from Web & Data Security, Marketing & Content right through to AI & the Singularity.
-With talks from tech start-ups to tech leaders and even 2 humanoid robots in-between, knowledge and learning were everywhere.
+With talks from tech start-ups to tech leaders and even two humanoid robots in-between, knowledge and learning were everywhere.

 Oh Yeah!
 4 gigantic exhibition halls and a 20,000 capacity arena, there was space for everyone.
 With so many exhibits in the halls, it was great to see what the future holds.
 There were so many exhibitors, from Alpha businesses just starting out to giants such as Google, BMW and Microsoft.
 Each of them shares powerful ideas to improve our online world.